 Members of the Informal Advisory Group will be selected through a formal nomination process based on the above criteria.
 The Executive Secretary, in consultation with the co-chairs of the Informal Advisory Group, may invite additional experts knowledgeable in specific issues or thematic areas to be discussed at relevant meetings of the Informal Advisory Group, ensuring a balance of experts on matters related to the Convention.
 The members will serve in their personal capacity and not as representatives of a government, organization or other entity.

-Members of the Informal Advisory Group will serve for a term of two years, with a possibility of renewal for one additional two-year term.
+Members of the Informal Advisory Group will serve for a term of [two]/[three] years, with a possibility of renewal for one additional two-year term.

 D. Modus operandi